Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 ### ProjectTableModel class

-Before we talk about the created tests, it's important to highlight the actions performed before the test.
-For the next few lines, the `initProjectTableModel` function will be explained.
+Before we talk about the created tests, it's essential to highlight the actions performed initially as a setup.
+Therefore, we will explain the `initProjectTableModel` function in the following few lines.

 ```java
 @BeforeEach
 public void initProjectTableModel();
 ```

-This function is responsible for initializing the `Logger` using java reflection and setup an instance of the `ProjectTableModel` class with one `Project` inside it.
+This function is responsible for initializing the `Logger` using **java reflection** and setup an instance of the `ProjectTableModel` class with one `Project` inside it.

-Also, after the execution of each test the instance of the `project` is set to null:
+In addition to that, after the execution of each test, the instance of the `project` is set to null:

 ```java
   @AfterEach